How to use

 | Long press | Turn screen off (without powering down) — useful to save battery during navigation |

 Controls route recording.
 Shows current status (recording or stopped), point count, elapsed time and total distance.
-A flashing LED indicates active recording.
+The white LED flashes every 10 seconds while recording is active.

 | Action | Result |